GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

 ## Install Gluu using `pygluu-kubernetes` with Kustomize

 1. Download [`pygluu-kubernetes.pyz`](https://github.com/GluuFederation/enterprise-edition/releases).
-This package can be built [manually](https://github.com/GluuFederation/enterprise-edition/blob/4.1/README.md#build-pygluu-kubernetespyz-manually).
+This package can be built [manually](#build-pygluu-kubernetespyz-manually).

+1. **Optional:** If using couchbase as the persistence backend.
+Download the couchbase [kubernetes](https://www.couchbase.com/downloads) operator package for linux and place it in the same directory as `pygluu-kubernetes.pyz`

 1. Run :